 - Population of Focus # 3: Adults with SMI/SUD.

 - Population of Focus #4: Members eligible for Long Term Care (LTC) and at risk of institutionalization; and

 - Population of Focus #5: Nursing home residents transitioning to the community.

 - Population of Focus #6: Individuals transitioning from incarceration (adults and children/youth); and

 - Population of Focus #7: All other children and youth populations

 How do eligible Medi-Cal members join ECM?

 - Most eligible members will be contacted about ECM.
 SCFHP will identify members who are eligible for ECM and those members will receive a notice from SCFHP about their eligibility.
 SCFHP will also share the Member Information File (MIF) with contracted ECM providers so they can do their own outreach to the members.

-- A provider submits a referral form for a member.
-If a member is not on the MIF but may be eligible for ECM, the provider can submit a referral form to SCFHP for enrollment in ECM.
+- A provider submits a referral form for eligible members.
+Providers can submit a referral form to SCFHP for enrollment in ECM if a member is not on the MIF or have not been contacted about enrollment.
 This may be necessary if the individual is newly enrolled in Medi-Cal.